Wollongong: Air

 Wollongong is serviced by Shellharbour Airport, also known as Illawarra Regional Airport and Wollongong Airport.
-The Airport is located in Albion Park Rail, 18km south of Wollongong CBD in the Shellharbour City LGA.
+The Airport is located in Albion Park Rail, 18 km south of Wollongong CBD in the Shellharbour City LGA.

 Regular Public Transport (RPT) air services to Melbourne (Essendon) and Brisbane airports were recommenced by Fly Corporate in 2018, following the cancellation of previous services offered by JetGo and QantasLink.
 Fly Corporate operates 34 seat SAAB 340B turboprop aircraft.

 There are multiple air charter businesses including NSW Air, EliteJet and Touchdown Helicopters.
 The Historical Aircraft Restoration Society (HARS) is also based at the airport.

+The nearest international airport is Sydney Airport which is located 74 km south of the city.

+Port

+Wollongong is served by Port Kembla harbour, which is a major export location for coal mined in the southern and western regions of New South Wales.
+As part of the state government's plan to divert ships containing automobiles, the port has received significant upgrades and infrastructure including a new Maritime Office and many jobs have been created as the need for port logistics grows.
+Patrick Corporation holds a contract for integrated port services in the harbour and transports goods by road or rail through its parent company Pacific National.

+The port has a range of berths for loading coal, grain, shipping containers and other goods.
+As of 2020, a gas export terminal is also under development.

+Port Kembla was identified by the Australian Defence Department in 2023 as the most likely location to homeport the future Australian nuclear-powered submarines, probably active no earlier than the 2030s.